micshar92/micshar92/README.md

 💻 Read my portfolio at micshar92.github.io   <- 👈👍

-🔌 Or network with me on LinkedIn @ https:// www.linkedin .com/in/micshar92/
+🔌 Or network with me on LinkedIn @ https:// www. linkedin .com/in/micshar92/

 📫 Email me at micshar1992 @gmail.com